 -St. Ann’s Rest Home

-Please contact the Center for Community Service for information about how to apply for the program at email@example.com.
-Applications will be available starting in November.
+Please contact the Center for Community Service for additional information or questions at firstname.lastname@example.org.

 Volunteers are expected to commit to attending 5 service opportunities throughout the semester and each biweekly evening session, and a weekend retreat in January.
 We understand that things come up, so we are willing to negotiate 1-2 absences at the evening sessions.
 The success of the program relies on the participants’ attendance!

 Marquette undergraduates spend an estimated 455,000 hours in service to the community each year.